Determinat Bundles and Geometric Quantization Of Vortex Moduli Spaces ON Compact Kahler Surfaces

 We have the following theorem:

 \begin{theorem} If $M$ is a compact K$\ddot{\rm{a}}$hler manifold with integral K$\ddot{\rm{a}}$hler form.
 Then the quantum bundle, or its non-zero power, positive or negative, is holomorphically equivalent to a determinant line bundle ( modulo tensoring with a flat bundle), thus making the determinant bundle also a quantum line bundle .
 There are choices i.e. one for each choice of a compact K$\ddot{\rm{a}}$hler manifold $Z$ with non-zero Todd genus and having a holomorphic Hermitian bundle $L$ with nontrivial Chern class.
-(We may have to replace $L$ with $L^{\otimes n}$ for some $n$).
-If $M$ is a compact symplectic manifold with integral symplectic form then there is a topological equivalence of the quantum bundle with a determinant bundle (modulo a flat bundle). \end{theorem}
+(We may have to replace $L$ with $L^{\otimes n}$ for some $n$). \end{theorem}

 \begin{proof} Let ${\mathcal L}$ be a quantum line bundle on $M$.